-The Fund has progressed significantly on work relating to the Responsible Investment Priorities in the Investment Strategy Statement.
-The Fund has analysed its carbon footprint, undertaken detailed climate change scenario analysis and trained its Committee members to aid their understanding of Responsible Investment.
-In addition, it has deployed allocations into sustainable investments, some with direct local benefit, and engaged with asset managers in relation to Responsible Investment principles.
+The Fund has continued to progress significantly on work relating to the Responsible Investment Priorities in the Investment Strategy Statement (updated in 2022).
+In particular the Fund has approved a strategy to achieve net-zero carbon emissions from its portfolio by 2045, with an interim target of carbon reduction of 50% by 2030.
+The Fund continues to educate its Committee members to aid their understanding of Responsible Investment.
+The Fund continues to deploy capital into sustainable and local investments and engages with asset managers in relation to Responsible Investment principles.